fryumbla/Conectors-Database/_pages/tolerance.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/avqnbM4VFvM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Repeatability of the mating process
-<P ALIGN="justify">The experiment consists, we move multiple times with different positions the Robotiq Adaptive Gripper.Then  the  female  connector  comes  back  to  a  mating point which is occurring in one common place (the maleconnector at the millimeter bed).
-The program uses five differents robot position with ten paths.
+<P ALIGN="justify">The experiment consists, we move multiple times with different positions the Robotiq Adaptive Gripper.
+Then  the  female  connector  comes  back  to  a  mating point which is occurring in one common place (the maleconnector at the millimeter bed).
+The program uses five differents robot position with five paths.
 So, we check one hundred times the mating process.
 Also, we can also claim the repeatability not affect a lot in the accuracy of therobot arm.</P>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/VYBXj_857Lg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>